mervyzr/astrea/README.md

 The Local Lax-Friedrichs method (LeVeque, 1992) is used for solving the Riemann problem at each interface for all reconstruction methods, although this method is highly dissipative and only first-order accurate.

 ### Hydrodynamical tests
 Hydrodynamical tests in place are the Sod shock tube test (Sod, 1978), the Sedov blast test (Sedov, 1946), a Gaussian wave test, a ''sin-wave'' test, a square-wave advection test, the Shu-Osher shock tube problem (Shu & Osher, 1989), and five shock tube tests from Toro's book (Toro, 1999, p.225).
-An analytical solution for the Sod shock test (Pfrommer et al., 2006) is also plotted when the Sod shock tube test is run.
-The solution error (L1 error norm) can also be determined when the ''sin-wave'' or Gaussian test is run.
+Analytical solutions for the Sod shock test (Pfrommer et al., 2006) and the Gaussian wave test are also overplotted when they are run.
+The solution error (L1 error norm) is also determined when the ''sin-wave'' or Gaussian test is run.

 This code is created as part of the Master's thesis research project at the University of Cologne.